The Tricks to Winning a Partition Action in California

-1) Forcing Your Co-Owner to Sell
+1) Force Your Co-Owner to Sell the Property

 Rather, the law refers to the “right to partition.”
 Code Civ.
-Proc. § 872.710(a).
-The rule is that the “partition…shall be as of right unless barred by a valid waiver.”
+Proc. § 872.710(a) The rule is that the “partition…shall be as of right unless barred by a valid waiver.”
 Code Civ.
 Proc. § 872.710(b).
 Indeed, “each cotenant has an ‘absolute’ right to partition the common property.”
 Right of partition—In general, 4 Cal.
-Real Est. (Miller & Starr 4th ed.) § 11:14.
+Real Est. (Miller & Starr 4th ed.) § 11:14

 With some rare exceptions, a partition lawsuit brought by an experienced California partition lawyer cannot be lost as the property will eventually be sold, so long as it cannot be divided by partition in kind.